dinesh-coderepo/blogsite/src/blog_posts/ImageClassification/content.md

 ys = np.array([-2.0, 1.0, 4.0, 7.0, 10.0, 13.0], dtype=float)

 ```
-- designing the model, neural network : 1 layer and 1 neuron.
-The neural network input is one at a time.you must specify 2 functions, a loss and an optimizer.
+- Designing the model, neural network : 1 layer and 1 neuron.
+The neural network input is one at a time.
+You must specify 2 functions, a loss and an optimizer.

 ```py
 model = tf.keras.Sequential([tf.keras.layers.Dense(units=1, input_shape=[1])])